khahnmad/Lest-They-Forget/README.md

-# Lest-They-Forget
+# Lest They Forget: Comparing the Framing and Agenda-Setting Effects of Mass Shootings in American Media
-Code for the paper "Lest They Forget: Comparing the Framing and Agenda-Setting Effects of Mass Shootings in American Media"
+Authors: Kathryn Hahn-Madole, Lukas Feddern, Niloofar Rahmati